 Dallas Women Lawyers Association, Member

-The Sedona Conference, Working Group 1 on Electronic Document Retention and Production, Member
+The Sedona Conference, Working Group 1 on Electronic Document Retention and Production and Working Group 11 on Data Security and Privacy Liability, Member

 Rice Alumni Volunteers for Admission, Dallas Alumni Interviewer